대수적 구조

 Meanwhile, for any left ideal \(\mathfrak{a}\), we have \(1\in\mathfrak{a}\) if and only if \(\mathfrak{a}=A\).
 Therefore for \(\mathfrak{a}\subsetneq A\) we must necessarily have \(1\not\in\mathfrak{a}\).

 Let any ideal \(\mathfrak{a}\) of \(A\) be given.
-Then we can consider the collection of ideals of \(A\) containing \(\mathfrak{a}\) and different from \(A\) itself.
-Then this collection is an inductive set, so it has a maximal element. ([Set Theory] §Axiom of Choice, ⁋Theorem 4) It is not difficult to see that this maximal element is a maximal ideal.
+Then we can consider the collection of ideals of \(A\) containing \(\mathfrak{a}\) and distinct from \(A\) itself.
+This collection is an inductive set, so it has a maximal element. (§Axiom of Choice, ⁋Theorem 4 (Zorn’s lemma)) It is not difficult to see that this maximal element is a maximal ideal.
 That is, we obtain the following.

 Theorem 9 (Krull) For an ideal \(\mathfrak{a}\subsetneq A\) of a ring \(A\), there always exists a maximal ideal \(\mathfrak{m}\) of \(A\) containing \(\mathfrak{a}\).